wp-plugins/wprealestate/readme.txt

 3- Add property screen with great additional options and custom post type for better SE ranking

 == Changelog ==

+= 2.2 =
+* Added new fields in advanced search and customization
+* Fixed the search query to work without price fields selected.

 = 2.1 =
 * A security glitch with ajax scripts has been fixed